OddMagnet/100-Days-of-Swift/036-046 Scaling up to bigger apps/Project 9/README.md

 - to use more than 2 properties another AnimatablePair is needed: `AnimatablePair<First, AnimatablePair<First, Second>>`
 - this can be repeated as often as necessary, though accessing values becomes less straight forward the more properties need to be animated

+## Bonus - Spirograph
+just a nice little animation, no real notes here since no new things (in terms of programming) were learned

 ## Wrap up - Challenges
 -